On Verbalized Confidence Scores for LLMs: Experiments

 and in each prompt we ask for the response format

 with minor variations depending on the prompt method.
 If a model does not support the system role, we concatenate the system and user message into a single user message.
 The \texttt{<TASK DESCRIPTION>} and the exact formulations of \texttt{<UQ PROMPT>} are given in \cref{tab:datasets_formulation} and \cref{tab:methods_formulation} in the appendix, respectively.
 The \texttt{<TASK CONTENT>} consists of the question and, if available, the multiple-choice options from the dataset.
+In our analysis, we focus on the following prompt aspects: